-Initiatives to reduce energy consumption and CO2 emissions
+Initiatives to reduce energy consumption and GHG emissions

 Flagship store for promoting ESG initiatives: New main building, Daimaru Shinsaibashi store